-cxfs_admin:mycluster> create filesystem name=myfs servers=node2,node3 nodes specifies the only nodes that can mount the filesystem as a comma-separated list; you must include the server-capable administration nodes in this list.
-If you do not specify nodes on the create command, all nodes can mount the filesystem.
-If you restrict the nodes on the create command line, you can later mount all nodes by specifying all of them with the nodes attribute.
+cxfs_admin:mycluster> create filesystem name=myfs servers=node2,node3

+• nodes specifies nodes that can mount the filesystem.
+If you do not specify the nodes attribute on the create command, all nodes can mount the filesystem.

-For example, to restrict mounting the myfs filesystem to nodes node1 and node2:
+You can later change the list of nodes allowed to mount the filesystem by using the modify command.
+For example, to restrict mounting the myfs filesystem to just nodes node1 and node2:

 '''

-create myfs nodes=node1,node2
+cxfs_admin:mycluster> create myfs nodes=node1,node2

 '''